Nesi-Lab/social-media-task/README.md

 task/
 |-- public/
 |   |-- index.html                  <-- actual HTML served by the main page
-|   |-- webgazer.js                 <-- full Webgazer file, modified slightly from the published source code to work with React
+|   |-- webgazer.js                 <-- full WebGazer source file, modified slightly from the published source code to work with React
 |-- src/
 |   |-- assets/
 |   |   |-- impersonator-images/    <-- images of fake Connect users where the filename is the impersonator's id